gregogerardi/API/README.md

 Error responses include an error HTTP status code and optionaly a message into their body as a string

-from the previews responses codes, the error are
+from the previous responses codes, the ones for errors are

 * 404 - the resource can't be found
 * 400 - Bad Request